Find short-term health insurance in Alabama.

 The Alabama Department of Insurance also has a general information page about short-term health plans, with a side-by-side comparison of the coverage requirements for ACA-compliant plans versus short-term medical plans.

-Which insurers offer short-term plans in Alabama?
+Which insurance companies offer short-term health coverage in Alabama?

 - AdvantHealth (American Financial Security Life Insurance Company)

 - Freedom Life Insurance

 - National Health Insurance Company (Allstate Health Solutions)